-The Abbott family has learnt to survive by being quiet though, most likely due to the deaf daughter of the family Regan, played by Millicent Simmonds.
+The Abbott family has learned to survive by being quiet though, most likely due to the deaf daughter of the family, Regan, played by Millicent Simmonds.

 The fact that the slightest sound could mean certain death for the characters is set up brilliantly in the opening minutes and really sets the stage for the pure, adrenaline fueled terror that is to follow.

-The father Lee, played by Krasinski himself, was especially likeable and so was his pregnant wife Evelyn, played by Emily Blunt, who is actually Kransinski’s wife (although why their characters decided to have a baby in a world where any sound means an immanent and painful death is beyond me).
+The father, Lee, played by Krasinski himself, is especially likeable and so was his pregnant wife, Evelyn, played by Emily Blunt, who is actually Kransinski’s wife (although why their characters decided to have a baby in a world where any sound means an immanent and painful death is beyond me).

 Coming to care about these characters over the course of the film really made it scarier because I feared for their safety.